 The Caribbean International Academy faculty are highly trained professionals who are involved in all aspects of school life.
-They strive to engage each student through personalized attention with studies as well as by participating in a wide range of extra-curricular activities.
+Our teachers strive to engage each student through personalized attention with studies, as well as, by participating in a wide range of extra-curricular activities.
 The positive atmosphere created by our teachers allows our students unique opportunities to grow both academically and as an individual.

 Administration members aim to set their students up for success.
-They play an integral role in each students personalized journey at CIA.
-The teachers give students one on one aid in course selection, after school tutoring and even help to guide students regarding their future studies beyond secondary school.
-Our faculty are knowledgeable professionals who are creative, compassionate and dedicated to fostering an optimal learning environment for all students.
+They play an integral role in each student’s personalized journey at CIA.
+The teachers give students one on one aid in course selection, after-school tutoring and even help to guide students to learn more about their future studies and possibilities beyond secondary school.
+Our faculty members are knowledgeable professionals who are creative, compassionate and dedicated to fostering an optimal learning environment for all students.

 Caribbean International Academy is committed to promoting a caring goal-oriented environment that fosters academic excellence, personal growth and a love for life long learning.
 It is the goal of CIA to prepare students for post secondary education and other pathways of success.